Here are a few reasons why it's so great to travel with infants:

 Buy an airplane seat for baby.
 It's true that children younger than 2 years can be "lap babies" on airplanes for free, but it's much safer to have your child strapped into his or her car seat during take-off, landing and turbulence than in your arms.
 According to the FAA, most car seats are just as safe in airplanes as they are in motor vehicles.
 Plus, having baby in her own seat allows mom to spread out in her own -- hands are fully free to read a book!

 Book flights with as few connections as possible.
-If you do need to book a flight with a layover, choose one with a relatively long stop to avoid having to run through the airport with your child and all your baby gear, suggests Lanin.
-Research your layovers at airport web sites to find out if there's a toddler play area with playthings or climbing areas that might interest your crawler.
-See our article on the best ways to keep your kids busy at the airport.
+If you do need to book a flight with a layover, choose one with a relatively long stop to avoid having to run through the airport with your child and all your baby gear.
+Also, find out if there is a play area at the airport for little ones.
+Read our tips on the best ways to keep your kids busy at the airport.

 Keep your stroller with you until you board.
 Maneuvering through a crowded airport loaded with bags and your innocent one is tough enough, so bring your stroller and use it to hold everything, just as you would on any outing with baby.
-It'll come in handy when there are delays and you need to rock your baby to sleep.
 Airlines will allow you to gate check your stroller, so you'll have it up to until you depart and immediately upon landing.
-If you choose to use a baby sling, remember you will have to remove the sling and run it through security and carry your infant through the security check.

 On the Ground